MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/smart-cards/Smart-Card-and-Remote-Desktop-Services.md

 Smart card support is required to enable many Remote Desktop Services scenarios.
 These include:

 -   Using Fast User Switching or Remote Desktop Services.
-A user is not able to establish a redirected smart card–based remote desktop connection.
+A user is not able to establish a redirected smart card???based remote desktop connection.
 That is, the connect attempt is not successful in Fast User Switching or from a Remote Desktop Services session.

 -   Enabling Encrypting File System (EFS) to locate the user's smart card reader from the Local Security Authority (LSA) process in Fast User Switching or in a Remote Desktop Services session.
 If EFS is not able to locate the smart card reader or certificate, EFS cannot decrypt user files.